boucadair/secure-tacacs-yang/draft-boucadair-opsawg-secure-tacacs-yang.md

 # Introduction

+{{!RFC9105}} defines a YANG module ("ietf-system-tacacs-plus") that augments the System Management data model defined in {{!RFC7317}} for the management of Terminal Access Controller Access-Control System Plus (TACACS+) clients.
+Typically, the "ietf-system-tacacs-plus" module is used to configure a TACACS+ client on a device to support deployment scenarios with centralized authentication, authorization, and accounting servers.

-This document defines a YANG module for managing Terminal Access Controller Access-Control System Plus (TACACS+) over TLS 1.3 {{!I-D.ietf-opsawg-tacacs-tls13}}.
+This document defines a YANG module for managing TACACS+ over TLS 1.3 clients {{!I-D.ietf-opsawg-tacacs-tls13}}.
 The module is designed as an augmentation to the "ietf-system-tacacs-plus" module specified in {{!RFC9105}}.

 The module leverages the TLS structures defined in {{!I-D.ietf-netconf-tls-client-server}}.